By Blair Nicole —self-compassion researcher and PhD candidate in psychology specializing in trauma-informed, nervous system healing.

 What is Self Love?

-Self-love, just like any other form of love, is a bit subjective.
+And like any relationship, it takes intention, practice, and repair.
 It isn’t just a single action or feeling; it’s a habit.
 It’s making the choice to value and appreciate and show up for yourself, consistently.
 Even when things are difficult.

 💛 You are already enough.
 You are worthy of love and respect—no matter how you feel in this moment.